rust-lang/rfcs/text/3196-inputln.md

 > What parts of the design do you expect to resolve through the RFC process
 > before this gets merged?

-The name of the function is up to debate. `read_line()` would also be a reasonable choice, that does however potentially beg the question: Read from where? `inputln()` hints that the line comes from standard input.
+The name of the function is up to debate. `read_line` would also be an obvious choice because the function wraps `std::io::Stdin::read_line`.
+Since the function however additionally performs newline trimming and yields an error for EOF (as opposed to returning an `Ok` variant), naming it the same might mislead users into thinking that the function does not have these subtle differences.
+In particular because there is precedent for convenience functions that share the name of their underlying function to also behave the same (`std::io::read_to_string` and `std::fs::read_to_string` both wrap `Read::read_to_string` without processing the string or introducing additional error sources).

 Should the function additionally be added to `std::prelude`, so that beginners can use it without needing to import `std::io`?